This 19-Year-Old’s Saved $85,000 in 10 Years. Here’s Exactly How She Did It

 Neither one requires more than a few dollars to start.
 Acorns basically takes the digital change from your debit or credit card purchases and invests it.
 You can also snag a $10 bonus when you make your first investment

 Stash allows you to set a fixed amount to take out of your account each week.
-Plus you’ll get a $5 bonus when you sign up through this link.
+Plus you’ll get a $5 bonus to make your first investment when you sign up through this link.
+There’s a $1 monthly fee for balances under $5,000.

 4. Practice Frugality